 - Topic Relevance – When a user searches for a relevant topic, Pinterest looks at your keywords to decide whether to display your content.
-Pinterest recommends your pins to users by analyzing the keywords and hashtags on your pins.
+Pinterest recommends your pins to users by analyzing the keywords on your pins.
 So, it is best to learn how to optimize your content on Pinterest.

 Best Practices & Tips to Beat the Pinterest Algorithm: Pinterest Marketing Strategy Tips